 Part 1: The Hover switch

-In this part of the mission, you must combine what you have learned from missions 1, 2 and 3 with 7.
+In this part of the mission, you must combine what you have learned from missions 1, 2 and 3 with 7 of this how to fly a quadcopter guide.
 First, practice hovering around when your craft is facing randomly in any direction.
 Rotate your multirotor with the yaw and stop at a random direction.

 You should be able to switch up your reflexes as required and hover the multirotor at any angle – tail-in, nose-in or anything in between.